 Puerto Rican food is always the winner at my home, so it was time to finally make Puerto Rican-style carne guisada, but vegan and sin carne.
 Also known as vegan beef stew.

 What I love about this vegan Puerto Rican beef stew dish is that it uses fairly inexpensive ingredients and it’s pretty easy to make.
-It’s perfect with a side of white rice.

 For this dish, we're using the traditional ingredients but swapping out the beef for portabella mushroom caps, which makes for a great meat alternative.
 They are chewy, tender, and have a natural umami flavor to them.